bencardoen/SubPrecisionContactDetection.jl/docs/src/parameters.md

 #### Concept
 A correlation is a statistical estimator, and comes with a confidence value ('p-value').
-Alpha control what acceptable levels of confidence are allowed, whereas beta controls statistical power.
+``\alpha`` controls what acceptable levels of confidence are allowed, whereas ``\beta`` controls statistical power.
 A recap from statistics:
-- Significance (alpha): The probability that an observed difference is not due to random effects
+- Significance (alpha): The probability that an observed difference is not due to random effects.
-- Power (beta): The probability that you can observe a given difference (of a given magnitude)
+- Power (beta): The probability that you can observe a given difference (of a given magnitude).

 What does this mean in practice?
 We can compute what is **minimal** observable correlation you can detect, given alpha and beta.